gramener/gramex/gramex/apps/guide/release/1.51/README.md

 Bots will not be able to log in.

-## Test application on resolutions
+## Test application on multiple screen resolutions

 The [Gramex pytest plugin](../../test/) supports 3 new commands: